-Tim is a specialist in high value death and personal injury claims, in particular as he has regular trial experience, which is invaluable in assessing both litigation risk and the value of claims in general.
+Tim is a specialist in high value death and personal injury claims.
 His expertise includes representing both individuals, companies and other organisations.
 He is noted as a specialist within the Legal 500 and Chambers and Partners’ rankings 2016.

-Tim has an extensive practice in severe traumatic injury and fatal accident cases and undertakes serious personal injury work from county court to appellate level, on behalf of claimants and defendants, including a leading case on vicarious liability Graham v Commercial Bodyworks Ltd EWCA Civ 47 and also appearing in the Privy Council on the case of R v Ackerley UKPC 26.
+Tim has an extensive practice in severe traumatic injury and fatal accident cases and undertakes serious personal injury work from county court to appellate level, on behalf of claimants and defendants, including a leading case on vicarious liability Graham v Commercial Bodyworks Ltd EWCA Civ 47.
 His personal injury practice includes a sub-specialty of claims against the Ministry of Defence relating to personal injury and clinical negligence claims, and group actions against local authorities.
 He appears before disciplinary tribunals and at inquests in relation to all such claims.

 Severe Traumatic Injury: This area of his practice concentrates on serious trauma in the workplace, including asbestosis/mesothelioma claims, road traffic accidents and all types of fatal accident claims.
 In addition he is regularly instructed on catastrophic traumatic injuries to the brain and spine from industrial accidents and military accidents (to service personnel).